 Through this enhanced strategy, the Governor set a goal to have a testing site within 45 miles of 90 percent of people in Pennsylvania, and for an equivalent of 2% of the population in every region throughout the commonwealth to be tested per month.
 This goal was achieved by coordinating with private industry, the PA National Guard, county and municipal health departments as well as hospital systems and Federally Qualified Heath Centers (FQHCs) to provide testing at over 400 testing sites.
 In addition, the Department teamed up with the PA National Guard and CVS Pharmacies to provide testing at long term care facilities.

-For the month of August, we have increased our monthly goal to reach the equivalent of 4% of the population.
-The below chart outlines how many tests would need to be completed in each region per month to meet the updated 4% goal and how many tests were completed in the month of September, and how many tests were completed throughout this pandemic.
+For the month of October, our monthly goal is to reach the equivalent of 5% of the population.
+The below chart outlines how many tests would need to be completed in each region per month to meet the updated 5% goal and how many tests were completed in the month of September, and how many tests were completed throughout this pandemic.
 These numbers only include RT-PCR tests.